lmcghee/PoE-Auto-Deposit/README.md

 # PoE-Auto-Deposit

+# DEPRECATION NOTICE
+Due to the release of stash page affinities, this project has been replaced by in-game functionality.
+It _should_ still work but this project will no longer be maintained.
+It will be left here for reference while it gathers dust.
+Feel free to ask questions, clone, or whatever you like.

+---

 ## Description
 Simple auto hotkey script to deposit all items from inventory into their designated stash tabs <br>
 Set up by default for 1440p resolution, you will need to change some minor variables to get going.